Lewis Gibson (figure skater): Early career

-2016–2017 season: Debut of Fear/Gibson
+2016–2017 season: Switch to ice dance and debut of Fear/Gibson

 Gibson began a partnership with Lilah Fear, coached by Karen Quinn at the Alexandra Palace Ice Rink in London, England, and by Romain Haguenauer in Montreal, Quebec, Canada.
 The duo made their international debut in late July 2016 at the Lake Placid Ice Dance International, finishing eleventh.
 Ranked second in both segments, they received the silver medal at a Challenger Series event, the Lombardia Trophy in September.
 They placed fifth at the International Cup of Nice and fourth at the Open d'Andorra.
 In December, they won the British national title, in the absence of longtime champions Coomes/Buckland, and silver at the Santa Claus Cup in Hungary.

 In January 2017, Fear/Gibson qualified to the final segment at the European Championships in Ostrava, Czech Republic; they ranked nineteenth in the short dance, fourteenth in the free dance, and fifteenth overall.
 They made their World Championship debut later that season, placing twenty-second.